rledford/qproc-mongo/README.md

 ### Middleware

-You can pass an error handler function to the `createMiddleware` method.
+As of v2.x, you can pass an error handler function to the `createMiddleware` method.
 The error handler function must **either** send a response **or** call `next`.
 If an error handler is not passed to the `createMiddleware` method, then `next(err)` is called by default.
 Remember to make sure your application does not report stack traces in `production` or you may leak information about your application when `next(err)` is called.
 This is the primary reason for adding support for a custom error handler.

 | Argument | Type     | Description                          |
 | -------- | -------- | ------------------------------------ |